janicelaset/daycare_hub/README.md

 This application is live and can be viewed at [beebsy.herokuapp.com](http://beebsy.herokuapp.com)

+This project is ongoing.
+Please visit the [beebsy Trello Board](https://trello.com/b/7MDhahCf/beebsy) to view the progress.

 ## Prerequisites

 You will need the following things properly installed on your computer.